megrao/Visualization-Checklist/README.md

 # Visualization Checklist

-Both coding and written checklist included.
+Both coding cheatsheet and written checklist included.
 Feel free to suggest any changes.